Death of Marion Barter

-Marion Barter (born 3 October 1945) is an Australian missing person, teacher, and mother of two, who disappeared on Sunday 22 June 1997 from Southport, Queensland.
-She was dropped off at a bus station in Surfers Paradise, Queensland to go to the airport for a planned, long-term vacation in England.
-She has not been seen since.
+Marion Barter (born 3 October 1945) was an Australian missing person, teacher and mother-of-two, who disappeared on Sunday 22 June 1997 from Southport, Queensland.
+She was dropped off at a bus stop in Southport, Queensland to go to the airport for a planned long-term vacation in England and has not been seen since.

 For years, police maintained that Barter's disappearance was voluntary, although their attempts to locate her were unsuccessful.
 But in 2019, after extensive international media coverage and new legal proceedings lodged by her daughter, Sally Leydon, her case was taken over by the Unsolved Homicide Squad in Sydney and authorities are now handling it as an active homicide investigation.